 The Dedoose Survey Importer graduated to a higher class of smartness.
 As long as your first column of data is a unique values—like in our sample ‘ID’ field we just numbered the cases from ‘1’ to ‘196,’ Dedoose can be much more clever.
 The importer is now smart enough to:

-- Recognize if a particular row of data has been imported before—so if you simply add new cases to a big file you are building from your data collection you won’t get any repeat cases when imported to Dedoose
+- Recognize if a particular row of qualitative data or quantitative data has been imported before—so if you simply add new cases to a big file you are building from your data collection you won’t get any repeat cases when imported to Dedoose

 - Add the new descriptors to the existing set—before a new set was created with duplicate fields and